Clothing Tech Pack

-A clothing tech pack is a technical description document of a design specially made for clothing manufacturers.
-Only top-level tech packs ensure accurate and top-level samples.
+A clothing tech-pack is a technical description document of a garment design specially made for clothing manufacturers.

-Clothing manufacturers need a tech pack in order to make a prototype.
-These prototypes are the basis for bulk production and are called Samples or Salesman Samples.
-Tech-packs are made by a Freelance menswear designer, product developer, technical designer or a freelance apparel designer.
+Clothing manufacturers need a clothing tech pack in order to make a prototype.
+These prototypes are the basis for bulk production and are called samples or salesman samples.
+Clothing tech pack are made by a fashion designer, product developer or a technical clothing designer.

-Clothing manufacturing is a long and elaborate process in which many components have to be created, such as; fabrics, prints, patterns, buttons, zippers, cords, labels, Etc. All these elements and details have to be explained in a complete Tech-pack in order to get an accurate sample.
+Clothing manufacturing is a long and elaborate process in which many components have to be created, such as; fabrics, prints, patterns, buttons, zippers, cords, labels, Etc. All these elements and details have to be explained in a clothing tech pack in order to get an accurate sample.

 BOM (Bill of Material)

 BOM sheets must contain all the information on the components needed to make a clothing sample.
 Working with concise but complete BOM sheets is vital because they are used to calculate the piece price of the design.
-My BOM sheets are comprehensive and concise and explain all details of a clothing design.
-I include full-colour drawings, Pantone colours, and a list with all the fabrics and trims.
-In my layout, I put the company’s logo and the collection season at the top left of the frame.
-On the right side of the frame, I mention the information about the components of the designs, including fabrics, fabric treatments, trims, artwork, labels, Etc. Each colourway has its own Bom sheet.
+BOM sheets must be comprehensive and concise and explain all details of a clothing design.
+We include full-colour drawings, Pantone colours, and a list with all the fabrics and trims.
+In our layouts, we put the company’s logo and the collection season at the top left of the frame.
+On the right side of the frame, we mention the information about the components of the designs, including fabrics, fabric treatments, trims, artwork, labels, Etc. Each colourway has its own Bom sheet.

 A Measurements Sheet in a clothing tech pack explains the measurements of a design’s details.
-With that, I mean the dimensions of pockets, zippers, badges, collars, cut lines Etc. I also describe the positioning of these details on a garment on these sheets.
+With that, we mean the dimensions of pockets, zippers, badges, collars, cut lines Etc. We also describe the positioning of these details on a garment on these sheets.
 The measurements are in the chart on the right side of the frame.
-I call the measurements on these sheets ‘Style Specific’ measurements.
-The main measurements, such as the front length and the chest width, also called ‘Block Sizes,’ I describe on the Size Block Chart page.
+We call the measurements on these sheets ‘Style Specific’ measurements.
+The main measurements, such as the front length and the chest width, also called ‘Block Sizes,’ we describe on the Size Block Chart page.

 A Size block chart is a measurement chart created for pattern cutters.
 Pattern cutters will make a pattern based on the measurements in a Size block chart.
 These patterns are needed to make a sample.
-When creating a Size block chart, I always start with the most critical measurement and work my way down.
+When creating a Size block chart, we always start with the most critical measurement and work my way down.
 That way, all other measures will fit within the parameters.
 In a Size block chart, all main measurements, such as the front length, chest width, shoulder length of a garment, Etc, are stated and put in the chart on the right side of the frame.
-On the left side of the page, I put black-and-white drawings to make the measurements more visual for the pattern cutter, and I’ll point out more elaborated details with red dotted lines and arrows.
+On the left side of the page, we put black-and-white drawings to make the measurements more visual for the pattern cutter, and we’ll point out more elaborated details with red dotted lines and arrows.
 The standard measures, such as the chest width, are not highlighted.
-The clothing size I put at the right top of the frame.
-I only provide measurements for one clothing size.
-When a design has a unique fit, I add a page to the tech pack explaining how I got the measurements.
+The clothing size we put at the right top of the frame.
+We only provide measurements for one clothing size.
+When a design has a unique fit, we add a page to the tech pack explaining how we got the measurements.
 This page is called a ‘POM sheet’ or ‘POM’s sheet’ (Points of Measurement).